Wonder Works Children’s Museum in Oak Park: Perfect for Kids Under 5

 Parking at Wonder Works

-Although located on North Avenue, the entrance to the museum is in the back.
-This allows families to enter without worrying about the hustle and bustle of North Avenue.
+Although located on North Avenue, the entrance to the museum is in the back of the building.
+This allows families to enter without worrying about the hustle and bustle of traffic along North Avenue.

-Wonder Works does not have a parking lot, but street parking is available.
+Wonder Works does has a very small parking lot, and street parking is available.
 The museum is on a side street (Elmwood) that has a cul-de-sac, and patrons of the museum are free to park there.

 Food at Wonder Works

-Wonder Works is a nut-free environment (more applicable for parties) and does not allow food inside of the museum.
-They do, however, sell snacks such as apple sauce, crackers, water, and juice boxes on-site.
-There is a designated area for eating, snacks cannot be eaten throughout.
-There is no cafe inside the museum and there very few restaurants close by.
+Wonder Works is a nut-free environment and does not allow food inside of the museum.
+They do, however, sell snacks such as applesauce, crackers, water, and juice boxes on-site.
+There is a designated area for eating; snacks cannot be eaten throughout.

 Looking to grab a meal out after your trip?
 Melrose Park is about 15 minutes west on North Avenue (IL-64) and has a plethora of fast food options.
 I’d recommend eating before arriving at the museum and, depending on how far you have to drive, pack snacks for the ride home.